 Phase IV Lesson Elements

-Educators that attended the ASAS Institute submitted lesson plans which included the following four essential elements:
+Educators that attended the All Students All Standards Institute (2016) submitted lesson plans which included the following four essential elements:

 - Element 1 | Classroom Context

 - Element 2 | Lesson Planning with Rationale

 - Element 3 | Description of the Lesson Implementation

 7th Grade Social Studies: "Ch...Ch....Ch...Changes..."
 District Sample Curriculum Project (Learning Experience #10).
 (Stephanie Hartman, Social Studies Content Specialist, CDE)

 Lesson Description: This lesson will introduce the concepts of exploration, imperialism, and colonization in Africa.
 Additionally, students will learn how the discovery and access to resources spurred the “Scramble for Africa.”